USStateDept/State-TalentMAP/.github/ISSUE_TEMPLATE.md

 When submitting a bug report, it's helpful to include any details that may be necessary to reproduce the bug, including:

 - A screenshot
-- Operating system (Windows 7, Mac OS X Yosemite 10.10.5, etc.)
+- URLs, if applicable
 - Web browser and version (Internet Explorer 9,
 Chrome 52.0.2743.116 (64-bit), etc.)
 - Date, specific time and time zone when issue was found.
 Example: 4:24pm ET on September 8, 2016
-- URLs visited
+- Operating system (Windows 7, Mac OS X Yosemite 10.10.5, etc.)
 - Email address used (if relevant and not sensitive)